 If you are contributing to the 2015 scheme and have not had a break in pensionable service of 5 years’ or more then your 2015 accrual is subject to ‘active’ revaluation.

 If you are actively contributing to the 2015 scheme, benefits keep up with inflation by being revalued each year in line with treasury orders.
 Active revalued income is increased in line with treasury orders plus 1.5%.
 This means that if CPI growth is nil or negative the revaluation factor may be less than 1.5%.

-If you are buying additional pension these benefits are increased annually in line with pensions increase.
+If you are buying additional pension these benefits are increased annually in line with pensions increases.

 If you left NHS employment

-If you opt out of the pension scheme or leave pensionable NHS employment before the scheme normal pension age (1995 or 2008 section) or state pension age (2015 scheme) then your pension is deferred.
+If you opt out of the pension scheme or leave pensionable NHS employment before the scheme normal pension age (in relation to the1995 or 2008 section) or state pension age (in relation to the 2015 scheme) then your pension is deferred.

 These benefits are no longer linked to current pay and service but are protected against inflation by being increased each year in line with the Pensions (Increase) Act 1971.

 When you draw your pension you will receive your deferred pension, plus the inflationary increases between the date that you left the scheme and the date that you retire.

 If you have been opted out of the scheme for 5 years or more then you no longer have active revaluation of the 2015 scheme accrual earned before the break and final salary linking for 1995/2008 benefits cease and will be based on pay/dynamising leading up to the break.

 Once I have retired how will my pension be increased?